4.c) Cognitive science and intelligence test

 In the quantitative data used from the longitudinal Young Adulthood study for the statistical analysis included in the EDI Study, the correlations between the different measurements of the same children of intellectual abilities are very low.
 The maximum is 33% even though they refer to the same people.

 A simple conclusion would be to think that the brain functions of intelligence are not stable throughout life and that they highly fluctuate with the environment.
-However, some experts believe that intellectual abilities are incredibly stable throughout life, especially from 6 years of age on.
+However, some experts believe that intellectual abilities are incredibly durable throughout life, especially from 6 years of age on.